 i) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;

-ii) Such accounting policies as mentioned in the notes to the financial statements havebeen selected and applied consistently and judgments and estimates that are reasonable andprudent made so as to give a true and fair view of the state of affairs ofthe company at the end of the financial year 2016-17 and of the profit or loss of the company for thatperiod;
+ii) Such accounting policies as mentioned in the notes to the financial statements havebeen selected and applied consistently and judgments and estimates that are reasonable andprudent made so as to give a true and fair view of the state of affairs of the company atthe end of the financial year 2020-21 and of the profit or loss of the company for thatperiod;

 iii) Proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities;

-v) That proper internal financial controls were in place and that the financial andwere operating effectively.
+v) That proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively.

 vi) That systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.